cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Heap

-Heap provides space for external variables, and needs to be declared before any external variable is declared or implicitly created, using this syntax:
+Heap provides default storage for external variables, and needs to be declared before an external variable without explicit storage specification is declared or implicitly created.
+Heap is declared using this syntax:

 ```
 allocate heap in <memory>[<range>];